LOADING ...

 Son,

-We've no to sit and dither,
+no time to sit and dither,

-her wither's wither with her-
+While her wither's with her-

 And no one a cow for a friend!